 Why should you practice mindfulness?

-Unless you're literally living in a cave (like a monk), you'd have noticed mindfulness practice booming in all areas of modern life.
-Of course, mindfulness meditation has been around in some form or another for thousands of years.
-While definitions vary, from my perspective the skill of mindfulness is basically seeking some sort of present moment focused awareness, and usually having an anchor or focus of attention to achieve this end.
+Unless you're literally living in a cave (like a monk), you would have noticed the practice of mindfulness booming in all areas of modern life.
+Of course, mindfulness has been around in some form or another for thousands of years.
+While definitions vary, from the perspective of modern neurobiologically research, the skill of mindfulness is basically seeking some sort of present moment focused awareness, and usually having an anchor or focus of attention to achieve this end.

-When introducing mindfulness as a concept to men, I usually give my quick and dirty take on the three main aims for the practice:
+When introducing mindfulness as a concept, I usually give my quick and dirty take on the three main aims for the practice:

-1. to break the pattern of whatever thought stream is happening in your mind by focusing on a safe, neutral stimulus (e.g., usually the breath)
+1. to break the pattern of whatever thought stream is happening in your mind by focusing on a safe, neutral stimulus, either something internal (e.g., the breath) or something external (e.g., sounds).

 3. using the first two benefits and through repeated practice to achieve some sort of regulated emotional state.